mpv-player/mpv/DOCS/man/encode.rst

     avoid ``--oautofps``.

 ``--oac=<codec>``
     Specifies the output audio codec.
-This can be a comma separated list of possible codecs to try.
 See ``--oac=help`` for a full list of supported codecs.

 ``--oaoffset=<value>``
     Shifts audio data by the given time (in seconds) by adding/removing